CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 The objective of this project was to mimic basic flocking behavior between boids.
 Boids are arbitrary representations of points in 3D space.
 Each boid follows three rules:
 * [Rule 1](https://github.com/CIS565-Fall-2021/Project1-CUDA-Flocking/blob/main/INSTRUCTION.md#rule-1-boids-try-to-fly-towards-the-centre-of-mass-of-neighbouring-boids): Boids try to fly towards the centre of mass of neighbouring boids.
 * [Rule 2](https://github.com/CIS565-Fall-2021/Project1-CUDA-Flocking/blob/main/INSTRUCTION.md#rule-2-boids-try-to-keep-a-small-distance-away-from-other-objects-including-other-boids): Boids try to keep a small distance away from other objects (including other boids).
-* [Rule 3](https://github.com/CIS565-Fall-2021/Project1-CUDA-Flocking/blob/main/INSTRUCTION.md#rule-3-boids-try-to-match-velocity-with-near-boids): Rule 3: Boids try to match velocity with near boids.
+* [Rule 3](https://github.com/CIS565-Fall-2021/Project1-CUDA-Flocking/blob/main/INSTRUCTION.md#rule-3-boids-try-to-match-velocity-with-near-boids): Boids try to match velocity with near boids.

 This project does not implement any form of obstacles within the 3D space.
 Rule 2 only accounts for neighboring boids.
 This project is intended as an introduction to CUDA programming and data accessing and handling within GPU memory space.